aeallen/pher-response-quantification/README.md

 Single cell traces were generated using the manual tracking Plug-in in ImageJ

 These notebooks were developed by Amy E. Pomeroy.

+## Translocation reporter

+1.To run the code, open the start_file_cyto_new.m and put in details in the scripts, like directory of the data, channel information.

+e.g.
+Folders{i} = '~/Desktop/Data/'
+BaseFileNameExample{i} = 'alphaFactor1um'

+2.For each data set, the code will generate several csv files contains the fluorescense information.
+The fluorescence intensity of nuclear and cyto has been calculated with  different method, as it shown in the csv file name ( e.g. mean.csv, median.csv stand for nuclear fluorescence intensity, cyto_mean.csv, cyto_median.csv stand for the cytoplasmic fluorescence intensity).

+Code from Yang Li.